sohamsshah/insight-jainism/docs/Stories/Diwali.md

 4. **Gyaan Kalyanak** (celebrated when the Tirthankar attains Kevalgyaan i.e. Infinite/Complete Knowledge)
 5. **Moksh Kalyanak** (celebrated when the Tirthankar attains Salvation/Nirvaan)

-Yes, as you must have rightly understood - we celebrate and relive the Moksh-Kalyanak of Bhagwaan Mahavir.
+Yes, as you must have rightly understood - we celebrate and relive the Moksh-Kalyanak of Bhagwaan Mahavir on Diwali.

 ### 1. Garbh Kalyanak